Eligibility of Candidates to Take the GED Test

 - Must reside in the jurisdication in which they are testing (in this case Michigan).

 - Verification of each candidate's identity and eligibility for testing is critical to maintaining the security of the GED Testing Program.
-GED Chief Examiners and Examiners are responsible for verifying that each GED candidate tested is eligible to take the GED test.
+GED examiners are responsible for verifying that each GED candidate tested is eligible to take the GED test.
 Identity and age must be verified using acceptable photograph-bearing identification such as a driver's license, valid passport, military ID, or other form of government-issued (national or foreign) identification that shows name, address, date of birth, and signature; these are all acceptable forms of identification, unless there is any reason to question their authenticity.
 Outdated identification or identification suspected of being forged will not be accepted.

 - The GED Testing Service permits GED candidates to test up to three (3) times during the contract yesr (January 1 to December 31).
 A candidate who tests more than three (3) times in any contract year may have his/her scores invalidated, and may be subject to additonal waiting periods before re-testing.

 Testing of Non-citizens